Advanced Oncology Certified Clinical Nurse Specialist (AOCNS®)

 Maintaining your certification

 You should be very proud that you’ve passed the certification test!
-In order to keep your certification, you need to earn points for certification renewal by completing Continuing Education, Continuing Medical Education, Academic Education credits, or have work published in publications or give presentations.
+In order to keep your certification, you need to earn points for certification renewal by completing Continuing Nursing Education, Continuing Medical Education, Academic Education credits, or have work published in publications or give presentations.
 Follow this step-by-step guide to maintain your certification.

-1. Determine where to log your information.
+1. Determine where to record your points.

 2. Plan your professional development.

 Your assessment results or test score report will tell you the subject areas and number of professional development points – ranging from 25 to 100 – you’ll need to renew your certification.
+These points and the subject areas where you may earn points are reflected in your learning plan on LearingBuilder.

-3. Select the necessary subjects.
+3. Select the necessary subject areas.

 Use your score report or assessment results to see which subject areas you need further professional development.
 Then, refer back to the current Test Content Outline (Test Blueprint) to help you identify whether a program is in the subject area you need.